-Peruvian cuisine is enjoying a moment, and it’s about time!
+Peruvian food is enjoying a moment, and it’s about time!
 Peruvian dishes reflect its diverse culture, history, and local resources.
-But even more importantly, these dishes prove mouthwatering.
+But even more importantly, they prove mouthwatering.
 Read on to find out more about Peru’s must-try foods for kids:

 Because of Peru’s extreme elevation differences, pack for temperature fluctuations.
 Opt for wrinkle-free materials that pack easily and can be layered to accommodate different climates.
 Don’t forget a light down jacket.
 You’ll thank yourself for packing it when temperatures drop in the evening.
 Also bring a lightweight, compact raincoat for the occasional drizzle.

 Invest in comfortable walking shoes that can handle short mountain hikes and Amazonian jungle.
 For more on what to bring, check out our ultimate pack-and-go checklist.